 Consumer health is our top priority

 In November 2014, a threat was made to contaminate infant and other formula with the poison 1080, unless the government stopped using 1080.
 MPI, other government agencies, and industry worked quickly to protect consumers and ensure formula was safe.
 A man was arrested and charged in October 2015.
-On 23 March 2016 he was sentenced to 8.5 years in jail for 2 charges of attempted blackmail.
+On 23 March 2016 he was sentenced to 8 and a half years in jail for 2 charges of attempted blackmail.

 Infant and other formulas are as safe to use today as they were before the threat was made.
 But our advice is always to check the packaging of any food product for signs of tampering, especially products intended for the most vulnerable people, like babies.
 If you do find signs of tampering, call MPI on 0800 00 83 33.